bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 <img src="https://github.com/bioinformatics-ca/Epigenomics_2020/blob/master/img/module5/GREAT_batch_download.png?raw=true" alt="p9" width="750" />

-* Open another terminal connection to get into Compute Canada, either through JupyterLab, or another terminal window.
+* Open another terminal session to get into AWS.

 * Go to your module5 directory and create a place to put the material we will download.